Skip to main content

 Space specs: Garage workshop with specialized equipment for unique vehicles

 Tommy Green has been into motorcycles since he got his first Yamaha 125 motocross dirt bike as a kid.
 Fast-forward 30 years when Tommy had a custom dream bike named “Pumper’s Pride” built by Russell Marlowe of Carolina Custom Cycles.
-He used to go to a good shop like Moto Hub whenever his bike needs tuning.
-He also recommended to see this scooter for sale miami here if you’re looking to purchase used motorcycles.
 After touring Pumper’s Pride on the show circuit, Tommy retired his bike and now enjoys riding it on the Blue Ridge Parkway and down to Myrtle Beach’s famed Bike Week (and everywhere in between).
 Tommy’s interest in unique vehicles extends to the 4-wheeled variety as well.
 In addition to Pumper’s Pride and a really sweet Harley-Davidson Street Glide, Tommy also owns a 1937 Ford “rat rod” truck.
 A typical rat rod is a late-1920s to late-1950s coupe, roadster, sedan or truck.
 In contrast to the shining glimmer of a “hot rod,” rat rods purposely appear unfinished and their custom paint jobs are hand-applied in a matte finish in black or another drab color.
 Interiors are kept sparse, often with Mexican blankets and bomber seats outfitting the interior, along with Maltese crosses, skulls and other accessories added as adornments.

 Name: Max Feinman